auth0/docs/articles/extensions/azure-blog-storage.md

-# Azure Blob Storage
+# Auth0 Logs to Azure Blob Storage

-The Auth0 Logs to Azure Blob Storage takes all of your Auth0 logs and exports them to Azure Blob Storage.
+The Auth0 Logs to Azure Blob Storage is a scheduled job takes all of your Auth0 logs and exports them to Azure Blob Storage.

 ## Configuring the Extension

-To complete the installation process, you will need to provide values for the following configuration variables:
+To complete installation of this extension, click on the Auth0 Logs to Azure Blob Storage box in the list of provided extensions on the Extensions page of the Management Portal.
+In the "Install Extension" window that then pops open, you will be asked to provide the following configuration variables:

 - __Schedule__: The frequency with which logs should be exported;
 - __Auth0_Domain__: The domain of your Auth0 app;